DelazJ/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

   determine whether any important labels are missing from the maps (e.g. due to overlaps or other constraints).
 They are displayed with a customizable color (see :ref:`automated_placement`).
-* |showHideLabels| :sup:`Show/Hide Labels And Diagrams`.
-If you click on the labels, or click and drag an area holding :kbd:`Shift`, they are hidden.
+* |showHideLabels| :sup:`Show/Hide Labels And Diagrams`: If you click on the labels, or click and drag an area holding :kbd:`Shift`, they are hidden.
-  When a label is hidden, you just have to click on the feature to restore its visibility.
-If you drag an area, all the labels in the area will be restored.
+  When a label is hidden, click on the feature to restore its visibility.
+  Click and drag an area, and all the labels in the area will be restored.
-* |moveLabel| :sup:`Move Label And Diagram`.
-You just have to drag the label to the desired place.
+* |moveLabel| :sup:`Move Label And Diagram`: click and drag the label to the desired place and the new coordinate values are stored in the corresponding fields.
-* |rotateLabel| :sup:`Rotate Label`.
-Click the label and move around and you get the text rotated.
+* |rotateLabel| :sup:`Rotate Label`: Click the label and move around and you get the text rotated.
+Rotation value is also stored in the associated field.
 * |changeLabelProperties| :sup:`Change Label`.
 It opens a dialog to change the clicked label properties; it can be the label itself, its coordinates, angle, font, size... as long as this property has been mapped to a field.
 Here you can